 - Come to a complete stop fully locked out and control the weight before beginning the next repetition or racking the weight.
-Begin the next by breathing and bracing again, and re-tightening your shoulder blades if needed.
+Begin the next rep by breathing and bracing and re-tightening your shoulder blades.

 - Partial squats: Squatting less than the depth noted above (below parallel) reduces the effectiveness of the exercise and sets you up to fail in competition.
 Reduce the bar to a weight you can control through the full range of motion.